 You can also try the WordPress Blog: http://traumaanddissociation.wordpress.com/

 2. Larger insurance providers may have something to offer if you have private insurance.
 Kaiser for one has offered some groups.
 Can anyone add to that list?

-3. Your insurance provider may be able to refer you at a private therapist and some few of them specialize in PTSD an even smaller number may offer group formats.
+3. Your insurance provider may be able to refer you to a private therapist and some of them specialize in PTSD an even smaller number may offer group formats.